All Episodes

 We have the world's most generous welfare programs, the most generous welfare benefits, and there are no eligibility requirements.

-The big myth we're hearing, of course, is that we can tax and regulate and spend our way uh to prosperity.
+The big myth we're hearing, of course, is that we can tax and regulate and spend our way to prosperity.

-And that if we take more money, more money from the super rich, whose investments, by the way, fuel job creation and expansion.
+And that if we take more money, more money from the super rich, whose investments, by the way, fuel job creation and expansion, that if we take the money away from them, we will have no negative impact on the economy.

-Okay, the that that really gets the left going.
+Okay, that really gets the left going.

 It's going to be like the post office.